ericallam/font_assets/README.md

 * Responds with "proper" mime types for woff, eot, tff, and svg font files, and
 * Sets Access-Control-Allow-Origin response headers for font assets, which Firefox requires for cross domain fonts.

+In addition, it will also respond to the pre-flight OPTIONS requests made by supporting browsers (Firefox).

 Install
 -------